 Skip the “Dear Sir or Madam” in your cover letter and zero in on exactly how you’re going to solve whatever problems the hiring company has.

-Do hiring professionals even read cover letters for senior candidates anymore?
+Do hiring professionals even read cover letters for senior candidates, like senior systems engineers, anymore?
 Some say yes; some say no, they don’t bother unless the resume in question has grabbed their attention.

 The simple answer is that you should assume your resume will merit a look at your cover letter ; always include one (either as a separate document or an e-mail that acts as one); and make it exceptional, so you stand out from the crowd.
 Ladders talked to hiring and career management professionals to find out exactly how a good cover letter is laid out and what it contains.